home banner

 2. Prevention or modification of measles (rubeola) in susceptible persons exposed fewer than 6 days previously; a susceptible person is one who has not been vaccinated and has not had measles previously

-3. Passive immunization in immunocompromised patients to protect against varicella if varicella-zoster immune globulin (human) is not available
+3. Passive immunization in immunocompromised patients may modify varicella if varicella-zoster immune globulin (human) is not available

-4. May benefit women who have been exposed to rubella in the first trimester of pregnancy and who will not consider a therapeutic abortion
+4. Modification of rubella in exposed pregnant women who will not consider a therapeutic abortion

 • Established history—more than 75 years of consistent supply and product support

-• Mercury (thimerosal) free and not made with natural rubber latex
+• Preservative free and not made with natural rubber latex

-• US Food and Drug Administration (FDA) labeling for capacity to remove pathogenic prions
+• FDA labeling for capacity to remove pathogenic prions

 • Tamper-evident packaging